dlnieves/awesome-ideas/README.md

 end
 ```

-I hope this was useful.
+I hope this is useful.